-- Article 35 (1) Pronouncement of a judicial decision must be made by the presiding judge. - (2) In pronouncing the judgment, the presiding judge must read aloud the main text of the judgment and the reasons therefor, or read aloud the main text of the judgment and give an outline of the reasons therefor at the same time. - (3) When a ruling set forth in Article 290-2, paragraph (1) or (3) of the Code has been rendered, the pronouncement of a judgment under the provisions of the preceding paragraph is to be made by a method in which the particulars identifying the victim is not disclosed. - (4) The provisions of the preceding paragraph also apply to the pronouncement of a judgment under the provisions of paragraph (2) in cases where the ruling set forth in Article 290-3, paragraph (1) of the Code has been rendered.
-In this case, the phrase "particulars identifying the victim" in the preceding paragraph is deemed to be replaced with "particulars identifying the witness or the like."
+- Article 35 (1) Pronouncement of a judicial decision must be made by the presiding judge. - (2) In pronouncing the judgment, the presiding judge must read aloud the main text of the judgment and the reasons therefor, or read aloud the main text of the judgment and give an outline of the reasons therefor at the same time. - (3) When a ruling set forth in Article 290-2, paragraph (1) or (3) of the Code has been rendered, the pronouncement of judgment under the provisions of the preceding paragraph is to be made by a method in which the information that identifies the victim is not disclosed.